Southern viscacha: Description

-Distribution and habitat
+Distribution/Habitat

 The southern viscacha is native to the mountainous parts of western Argentina, southern Peru, western and central Bolivia, and northern and central Chile.
 It lives among rocks and around crags where the vegetation is sparse.
 Its elevation range is about 700 to 5100 m above sea level.

 Behaviour

 The southern viscacha does not hibernate and is mostly active soon after dawn and again in the evening.
 At these times, it emerges from its underground hiding place to feed on what plant material is available, which is mostly grasses and moss, and it also eats lichens.
 Part of the day is spent perched on a rock sunbathing, grooming, or resting.
 Southern viscachas are a colonial species and do not venture far from rocks so that they can plunge underground if danger threatens.
 They use various calls to communicate with each other.
 They are preyed on by the Andean mountain cat (Leopardus jacobitus) and they form a substantial part of its diet.

 Breeding starts in the last quarter of the year when mating takes place.
 The gestation period is about 130 days and a single precocial pup (or sometimes two) is born which has its eyes open and is fully clad in fur at birth.
 It suckles for about eight weeks, but is able to supplement the milk with solid food within hours of its birth.
 The average lifespan is unknown, but one individual survived for 19 years in captivity.